WikiEducationFoundation/legalmattic/Privacy-Policy.md

 #### _Information We Collect from Other Sources_

 We may also get information about you from other sources.
-For example, when you create or log into your Dashboard account via your Wikipedia, we will receive information from that service, including permission to make edits on your behalf, via the authorization procedures used by that service.
+For example, when you create or log into your Dashboard account via your Wikipedia account, we will receive information from that service, including permission to make edits on your behalf, via the authorization procedures used by that service.
 The information we receive depends on which services you authorize and any options that are available.

 ### How and Why We Use Information